 TAIPEI, Taiwan (AP) — The most powerful typhoon of the year swept through the Luzon Strait separating the Philippines and Taiwan on Saturday, battering island communities and dumping rain as it eyes landfall in Hong Kong.

 Super Typhoon Usagi had maximum sustained winds of 222 kph (139 mph) and gusts exceeding 260 kph (163 mph) Saturday morning, and was 550 kilometers south of Taipei, Taiwan's capital, according to the U.S. Navy's Joint Typhoon Warning Center.
 A storm achieves super typhoon status when winds reach 240 kph (150 mph).

-Taiwan's Central Weather Bureau says that Usagi is veering west, likely sparing southern Taiwan from the most destructive winds near its eye.
+Taiwan's Central Weather Bureau said later Saturday that Usagi was veering west, likely sparing southern Taiwan from the most destructive winds near its eye.

-In the Philippines, Usagi triggered landslides and power outages in parts of the north of the country, where it made landfall early Saturday.
+In the Philippines, Usagi triggered landslides and power outages in parts of the north of the country, including the Batanes island group where it made landfall early Saturday.
 No casualties have been reported.